 The Company provides a technology solution to automate the purchase and sale of digital advertising inventory for buyers and sellers.
 The Company's platform features applications and services for digital advertising sellers, including websites, mobile applications and other digital media properties, and their representatives, to sell their digital advertising inventory; applications and services for buyers, including advertisers, agencies, agency trading desks, and demand side platforms, or DSPs, to buy digital advertising inventory; and a marketplace over which such transactions are executed.
-Together, these features power and enhance a comprehensive, transparent, independent advertising inventory managed on the Company's platform.
+In the second quarter of 2019, the Company announced the beta program for Demand Manager, which helps sellers effectively monetize their advertising inventory by making it easier to deploy, configure, and optimize Prebid-based header bidding solutions.
+Prebid is a free and open source suite of software products designed by advertising community developers to enable publishers to implement header bidding on their websites and from within their apps.
+Together, these features power and enhance a comprehensive, transparent, independent advertising marketplace that brings buyers and sellers together and facilitates intelligent decision making and automated transaction execution for the digital advertising inventory managed on the Company's platform.
 The Company's clients include many of the world's leading publishers of websites and mobile applications and buyers of digital advertising inventory.

-Advertising inventory takes different forms, referred to as advertising units, is purchased and sold through different transactional methodologies, and allows advertising content to be presented to consumers through different channels.
+Advertising inventory takes different forms, referred to as advertising units, is purchased and sold through different transactional methods, and allows advertising content to be presented to consumers through different channels.
 The Company's solution enables buyers and sellers to purchase and sell:

-- a comprehensive range of advertising units, including display, audio, and video; - that are transacted through real-time bidding, which includes (i) direct sale of premium inventory, which the Company refers to as private marketplace, and (ii) open auction bidding, which the Company refers to as open marketplace; and - that are displayed across digital channels, including mobile web, mobile application, and desktop, as well as across various out-of-home channels, such as digital billboards.
+- a comprehensive range of advertising units, including display, audio, and video; - that are transacted through real-time bidding, which includes (i) direct sale of premium inventory, which the Company refers to as private marketplace, or PMP, and (ii) open auction bidding, which the Company refers to as open marketplace, or OMP; and - that are displayed across digital channels, including mobile web, mobile application, and desktop, as well as across various out-of-home channels, such as digital billboards.